 You can download it by executing this command and extracting the jar file included inside the tar:

 Copy the connector jar file to the user content folder:

-The installation tool comes with the base volumes to boot a first installation of Kiuwan On-Premises.
-We provide three volumes:
+The installation tool provides the base volumes needed to boot a first installation of Kiuwan On-Premises.
+Three volumes are included:

 - config-shared: contains the base configuration, shared between different services.